mirusser/Learning-dontNet/src/ElasticSearchDemo/BasicTerminology.md

 The basic unit of information that can be indexed

 - __Shard__ -
-Elasticsearch provides the ability to subdivide your index into muultiple pieces called shards
+Elasticsearch provides the ability to subdivide your index into multiple pieces called shards